Taller-de-Programacion-1-1C2024-GRUPO1/TP-Jazz-Jackrabbit-2/documentation/user_manual.md

 -------

 ### **Congratulations, you have now got all the tools and tips you need to master Jazz Jackrabbit 2!
 From understanding the controls and special ammos to knowing your enemies and collecting valuable points, you're well-prepared to jump into the action.
 Remember, practice makes perfect, so keep honing your skills and discovering all the secrets the game has to offer.
 Whether you are playing solo or challenging friends, may your adventures be filled with high scores, epic victories, and endless fun.
+Thank you very much for reading the entire manual.
+Here's a gift from the developers: "DIPA".
 Now, go out there and show the world what a true Jazz Jackrabbit hero looks like!
 Happy hopping!**

 <p align="center"><img src=utils_png/final_congrats.jpg style="width:80%;"></p>